-On May 21, 2021, we entered into a Controlled Equity OfferingSM Sales Agreement with Cantor Fitzgerald & Co. (the "Sales Agreement"), which established an at-the-market offering program pursuant to which we may offer and sell shares of our common stock from time to time.
+On May 21, 2021, we entered into a Controlled Equity Offering SM Sales Agreement with Cantor Fitzgerald & Co. (the "Sales Agreement"), which established an at-the-market ("ATM") offering program pursuant to which we may offer and sell shares of our common stock from time to time.
 The Sales Agreement provides for the sale of shares of our common stock having an aggregate offering price of up to \$100.0 million.
+We have conducted no sales through the ATM.